microsoft/botframework-solutions/docs/tutorials/csharp/virtualassistant.md

 ### Scenario

-A Virtual Assistant app that greets a new user.
+A Virtual Assistant app (in C#) that greets a new user.

 ## Create your assistant